Key Person Insurance

 Based on a set of principles laid down in 1944 by the then Chancellor of the Exchequer, Sir John Anderson, the premiums paid will be allowed as a business expense for corporation tax purposes provided that:

 - The only relationship between the proposer and the life assured is that of employer and employee (except in the case of shareholding directors).

 - The policy is designed to cover loss of profits only.

 - The policy's term does not extend beyond the period of the key person’s usefulness to the business.

 - The employee does not hold a significant shareholding (less than 5% is probably insignificant).

 It is not the case that if the business decides not to apply for tax relief on the premiums, any proceeds will necessarily be tax-free.
-The taxation decisions rest with the Inland Revenue, and there are reported cases where the Revenue has taxed benefits on which the premiums did not obtain tax relief.
+The taxation decisions rest with HM Revenue & Customs, and there are reported cases where the Revenue has taxed benefits on which the premiums did not obtain tax relief.

 However, such policy proceeds should usually escape tax, unless the proceeds are payable in instalments.
-As above, each case should be referred to the local Inspector of Taxes for approval before the policy is implemented.
+As above, each case should be referred to the local Inspector of Taxes guidance before the policy is implemented.

 It is therefore very important that the effects of taxation should be considered when setting the sum assured on key person cases.

 These types of plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.